Display to header level

 In contrast, creating a sense of urgency for repaying a loan for a property already purchased can be tricky.
 If the property is already in the hands of the land trust, prospective donors may see the property as sufficiently protected.
 However, if a bridge loan has been obtained and the property to be conserved is used as collateral (in other words, put at risk) for the loan, then deadlines for loan repayments can be effective, since the property is still threatened due to the possibility of foreclosure by the lender.

-Program Name: Land Conservation Loan Program
+Program Name: Conservation Loans

-Organization Eligibility: Non-profit 501(c)3 organizations
+Organization Eligibility: Non-profit 501(c)3 organizations, municipal and tribal organizations.

 Project Eligibility: Flexible in terms of project eligibility.
 Applicants should contact loan program officer to discuss in full.